Insality/panthera/docs_editor/getting_started.md

 > Project list
 ---
 List of all your projects.
 Here you can open, delete, or create a new project.
 Projects are sorted by the last modified date.
-After creation you can rename the project by right click -> Rename.
+After creation you can rename the project by `right click -> Rename`.
 This rename is not affecting the saved file name and can be used for better navigation.

+The same for deleting projects: the source file will be not deleted, only the project info inside the editor will be deleted.

 To create first animation project, click on the "Plus" button and select "New Animation".
-As file extension use `.lua` or `.json`.

 > Project Tabs
 ---
 All currently opened projects are displayed here.
 You can switch between them by clicking on the tab.

+> Animation Information
+---
+Contains the information about the selected animation.
+It contains a list of all the animations in the project and all affected nodes.

 ## Animation Editor Interface